 Yes!

-Brad's Status has end credit scenes.
+Brad's Status does have end credit scenes.
+Stay until the very end!

 71